eafarris/euikit/docs/CHILD-COMPONENTS.md

 <x-edit-button route="{{ route('thing.edit') }}" />
 ```

-In addition to enforcing standardization, this allows for the changing of all
+In addition to enforcing standardization and enhancing readibility, this allows
-edit buttons by changing just your child "edit-button" component.
+for the changing of all edit buttons by changing just your child "edit-button"
+component.

 ## HOWTO